Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 Daar’s straightforwardness was refreshing, mostly, but right now it was combining with the rose-tinted goggles he often wore with regard to human nature to put an obstacle in their path.

-The two Whitecrests in the room---Champion Genshi and Father Regaari---both traded an amused look behind the Great Father’s back, but said nothing.
+The two Whitecrests in the room - Champion Genshi and Father Regaari - both traded an amused look behind the Great Father’s back, but said nothing.
 Nevertheless, their expressions were reassuring.
 This wasn’t a psychological species thing, this was just Daar being...extraordinarily honest in the way he conducted himself.

 For his part, Sartori acknowledged Daar’s objection with a nod, but threw in a conciliatory shrug.
 “This is an old game in American politics.
 We call it *‘Wagging The Dog.’* You make the tail wag, the rest of the dog follows.”